hansklepitko/hansklepitko.github.io/things-01.md

 sudo locale-gen
 ```
+*`bg_BG.UTF.8` used as an example*

-If for some reason that method doesn't work, uncoment your locale from `/etc/locale.gen`  and then:
+If, for some reason that method doesn't work, uncoment your locale from `/etc/locale.gen` and then:

 ```
 sudo locale-gen